mandargujrathi/Getting-and-Cleaning-Data/Code book.md

 **DataYact**: combined ytrain and ytst data

-**A**: The variable which contains the aggregate results of mean of selected measurement per subject for each activity.
+**A1**: The variable which contains the aggregate results of mean of selected measurement per subject for each activity.

-The  names of the variables in result1.txt are as follows.
+The  names of the variables in result2.txt are as follows.

- [1] "Subjects"
+ [1] "Activity"
- [2] "Activity"
+ [2] "Subjects"
  [3] "TimeBodyAccelerometer-mean()-X"
  [4] "TimeBodyAccelerometer-mean()-Y"
  [5] "TimeBodyAccelerometer-mean()-Z"